intel-retail/automated-vending/docs_src/phases/phase1.md

 ### 3. The cooler requires maintenance

-In this scenario, all Automated Checkout services are operating as usual, except the following conditions are present:
+In this scenario, all Automated Vending services are operating as usual, except the following conditions are present:

 - The cooler has exceeded the maximum allowable temperature threshold of 83 degrees Fahrenheit
 - It has stayed at or above this temperature threshold for more than 15 seconds